-In considering how to organize volunteer organizations and staff, we identified current organizing principles and procedures and then modified them to better serve the intent and function of the new structure.
+Organizing Principles In considering how to organize volunteer organizations and staff, we identified current organizing principles and procedures and theore and the new structure.
 New Names: General Group Names: Council: Renamed the Coordinating Council ("Council") Commissions: Report directly and only to the full Presbytery - coordinating with the Council for agenda time at meetings.
 Committees: Report to the Council.
 Teams: Groups that report to committees.
 Specific Group Names: To be descriptive of function.
 Group leaders: To be called Chairs, not Moderators.
 Decision Authority: The Council has authority to implement all operational decisions (consider and conclude matters) for the Presbytery except those decisions that are specifically excluded by the structure or the PCUSA Book of Order such as: Changes to the Presbytery structure/organization.
 Functions and decisions involving judicial process (Book of Order G-3.0109(a, b)).
 New Presbytery Structure